vvvv/The-Gray-Book/reference/best-practice/raspberry-pi.md

 ``dotnet publish -c Release --self-contained false /clp:ErrorsOnly /nologo PathToYourProject.csproj"``

-Copy this, open a Command prompt and paste run the command modified like this:
+Copy this, open a Command prompt and run the command modified like this:

 ``dotnet publish -c Release -r linux-arm --self-contained true /clp:ErrorsOnly /nologo PathToYourProject.csproj"``

-After a successful export, copy the generated files over the PI and there on a commandline run the program by typing:
+After a successful export, copy the generated files over to the PI and there on a commandline set execute permissions on the executable:

-``chmod +x myprogram`` (to set execute permissions on the file) ``./myprogram``
+``chmod +x myprogram``

+and then run it:

+``./myprogram``

 ## Automatic deployment of files